SMAPPNYU/pysmap/README.md

     print(tweet)
 ```

-*returns* a sample of the number of tweets you want to smaple
+*returns* a sample of the number of tweets you want to sample

 #get_top_entities